#Data Analysis 2: Cell Biology

 - Reflect on how the plot or analysis addresses the scientific question

-- Use each plots to adapt, to inspire new research questions and new inquiries
+- Use each plot to adapt, to inspire new research questions and new inquiries

 - Ensure that your scripts are reproducible and clearly commented